retinens/going-live/README.md

 ### Assets
 - [ ] Search sources for `http://`.
 Replace by `https://`
 - [ ] Lint (s)css sources
-- [ ] Webfonts: is the live domain configured in services like Typekit, Fonts.com etc.?
+- [ ] Webfonts: is the live domain configured in services like Typekit, Fontawesome, Fonts.com etc.?
 - [ ] Is the browserlist properly configured for autoprefixer and babel-preset-env?
-- [ ] When using PurgeCSS: check if layout is preserved.

 ### Scripts
 - [ ] Is `yarn.lock` present?